Funding possibilities for AU/SG/NZ in Europe

-The mission of the AXA Research Fund is to support academic institutions hosting outstanding researchers committed to improving people's life by carrying out cutting-edge and innovative research dealing with global societal challenges related to Life & Healt, Data & Technology, Climate & Environment and Economics & Insurance.
+The mission of the AXA Research Fund is to support academic institutions hosting outstanding researchers committed to improving people's lives by carrying out cutting-edge and innovative research dealing with global societal challenges related to Life & Health, Data & Technology, Climate & Environment and Economics & Insurance.

-Proposed programs must address academic research mainly.
-Programs are considered R&D when they pursure an objective of systematic application of knowledge or understanding, directed towards the production of useful materials, devices, and systems or methods, including design, development, and improvement of prototypes and new processes to meet specific requirements.
-This includes specific technology development, as well as clincal trials.
+Proposed programmes must mainly address academic research.
+Programmes are considered R&D when they pursure an objective of systematic application of knowledge or understanding, directed towards the production of useful materials, devices, and systems or methods, including design, development, and improvement of prototypes and new processes to meet specific requirements.
+This includes specific technology development, as well as clinical trials.

 Deadline: 22.11.2018 - Full application for fall campaign

 The PROBIST Programme is supported by the European Commission through the Marie Sklodowska-Curie Actions.
-All together, 61 fellowships will be awarded and implemented in top research institutes in the Barcelona and Tarragona area (Spain).
+Altogether, 61 fellowships will be awarded and implemented in top research institutes in the Barcelona and Tarragona region (Spain).

-The program will distribute the fellowships in 4 calls until the end of 2018.
+The programme will distribute the fellowships in four calls until the end of 2018.